MicroEJ/docs/Tutorials/tutorialOptimizeMemoryFootprint.rst

 MicroEJ Platform Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following MicroEJ configuration guidelines are recommended in order to minimize the runtime size of the application:
+The following configuration guidelines are recommended in order to minimize the runtime size of the application:

 - Check the size of the stack of each RTOS task.
 For example, 1.0KB may be enough for the MicroJVM task but it can be increased to allow deep native calls.
 - Check the size of the heap allocated by the RTOS (for example, ``configTOTAL_HEAP_SIZE`` for FreeRTOS).